 Register your vehicle for the first time

-To drive your vehicle on a Northern Territory (NT) road it must be registered with the Motor Vehicle Registry (MVR).
+To drive your vehicle in the Northern Territory (NT), you must register it with the Motor Vehicle Registry (MVR).

 You do not need to display registration stickers on light vehicles in the NT.